 We take a grassroots approach to population health.
 This means each person or group comes to their monthly clinical meeting ready to share information and ideas from their unique perspective and ready to work together to develop coordinated collaborative plans.
 As population health experts, our strength rests on data-driven insights and clinical expertise, but we are two steps removed from patients.
 The reverse is true for providers and employers.
 They are closer to patients/employees, but often don’t have the time to dive into the shared data to apply the insights.
 By pooling our strengths and resources, everyone wins, especially patients/members.

 Collaborating to address high prevalence of increased BMI

-Earlier this year at one clinical meeting, data-driven insights from Geneia’s Theon® platform revealed the prevalence of increased BMI (Body Mass Index) was 15 percent higher than comparable regional populations and 22 percent higher than national benchmarks.
+Earlier this year, data-driven insights from Geneia’s Theon® platform revealed the prevalence of increased BMI (Body Mass Index) was 15 percent higher than comparable regional populations and 22 percent higher than national benchmarks.

 A BMI well above norm indicates obesity and is a major risk factor for many medical conditions and negative financial outcomes.
 For patients, it can exacerbate other conditions such as hyperlipidemia, hypertension and diabetes, which must be properly managed before they turn into chronic conditions.
 According to the National Institutes of Health, obesity contributes to lowered productivity, increased absenteeism and workplace injuries.
 All of which contribute to higher risk pools and premium rates.
 For providers, leaving this group unattended will drive up costs, lower performance metrics and reduce shared savings.